HighPharoah/fb_notification_sender/README.md

 sender_instance.php provides an example usage so you can follow along.<br/>

 WHAT YOU SHOULD KNOW:<br/>
 1- The Notification_sender is database driven, pulling pending notifications and application users from appropriate tables.
-If you choose to enable logging a table needs to exist to hold that info<br/>
+If you choose to enable logging, a table needs to exist to hold that info<br/>
-2- The database settings and app credentials are passed to the constructor via a $config param. see sender_instance.php 3- The minimum expected tables are:<br/>
+2- The database settings and app credentials are passed to the constructor via a $config param. see sender_instance.php<br/>
+3- The minimum expected tables are:<br/>
 notifications (notification_id, msg, success, fail, date)<br/>
 application_users (user_ID, fb_code)<br/>